daiearth22/test/product/technical-writing/index.html.md

 #### 8th.
 Submit

-When you're happy with your draft, submit it in a [WIP][WIP MR] (Work In Progress/index.html.md) merge request.
+When you're happy with your draft, submit it in a [WIP][WIP MR] (Work In Progress) merge request.

 #### 9th.
 Review

 Be aware that your reviewers will probably request changes, ask difficult questions, insist on some points.
 Do not be discouraged by the review.
 It will only help you to improve it even more, and enhance the quality of your work.

-If you don't agree with the reviewer about something, just say it (respectfully/index.html.md).
+If you don't agree with the reviewer about something, just say it (respectfully).
 Discuss your matter and defend your point of view, until you both agree or find a compromise.

 #### 10th.
 Publish